mikeerickson/nptemplating-docs/docs/templating-commands/overview.md

 #### np:new
 `np:new` will show a list of all templates in the `Templates` folder, then create a new project note using supplied note name.

+#### np:qtn
+`np:qtn` will show a list of Quick Note templates located in the `Quick Notes` folder, and will create new note using selected Quick Note.

 ### Templating Service Commands
 The following commands can be used to insert various web service commands